naps-dev/dco-core/Makefile_README.md

 - COMPONENT
 - IMAGE_TAG (optional)

-Additionally, the Iron Bank login credentials are required as so:
+Iron Bank login credentials are required as so:
 - REGISTRY1_USERNAME
 - REGISTRY1_PASSWORD

+For ECR login, AWS_ACCOUNT_ID is required

 AWS access credentials will need to be passed if not running on instance with proper priviledges:
 - AWS_ACCESS_KEY_ID
 - AWS_SECRET_ACCESS_KEY
 - AWS_DEFAULT_REGION

 This makefile assumes that users might be running in different environments with packages possibly not pre-installed.
-Two recipes attempt to handle this:
+Two targets attempt to handle this:
 - check-dependencies simply identifies if necessary dependencies are available in the environment.
 These are dependencies that are probably best managed by a package manager.
 With go and aws in particular, the out of the box installation wasn't compatible with alpine, so created install targets for both but omitting from `all`.
 - install-dependencies checks if a dependency is there, sometimes if it's the right version, and then installs if not.
 The makefile will install zarf and k3d.
 It will check versioning for go.

+The `run-tests` target is currently separate from `all` due to some issues with running successfully in certain environments.
+This target can be run independently (COMPONENT and REF_NAME required) after the packages are built.

 Note - "assume_role" and "push" are currently unused and have not been fully tested.